By Jeanine Barone

-This museum, the only contemporary art museum in Panama, hides itself well.
-The concierge at my hotel had never been there and didn’t know any guest who’d ever wanted to visit.
+This museum, the only contemporary art museum in Panama, hides well.
+The concierge at my hotel in Panama City had never been there and didn’t know any guest who’d ever wanted to visit.
 And my taxi driver spent 20 minutes getting lost just trying to find it.

 The low-slung building at the foot of Ancon Hill is surprisingly spacious with several rooms exhibiting works not just by Panamanian but also a few Guatemalan, Colombian and Chilean artists.
 Probably the most surreal work is “Maternity of the Cosmos” by Colombia Gloria de Arellano.